Gatling Executor

 Running Complex Gatling Test Suites

 If your Gatling test suite is really huge or has dependencies on other files - you can bundle it in a jar (with the help of sbt or Maven) and then run this jar with Taurus.
-Just specify it as a script value in scenario.
+Just specify it as the script value in the scenario.

 execution: